The Work.

 What if I invite a person into a studio and take a photo before a coaching session, during it, and after?
 What if they can see the difference with their own eyes?

 The answer was yes.
-And that yes became the DareMethod.
+And that yes became the Self-Image Project - the early precursor of the DareMethod.

 The DareMethod uses the photograph as an instrument to witness yourself at the moment of emotional truth, and to return you to the self that has been waiting underneath the performed image.